 For NCEA, Diocesan students take six subjects at Year 12.
-All students must take an English course Those students for whom a six subject course is not suitable may be allowed to have a five subject course.
-Please see your Dean and the CEL Director if you want to be considered for this option.
+All students must take an English Literature course Those students for whom a six subject course is not suitable may be allowed to have a five subject course.
+Please see your Dean and Head of Faculty Waiora if you want to be considered for this option.